Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: Abstract

 \section{Abstract}

-Let $X$ be an irreducible complex projective variety.
-Toric degenerations of $X$ are of interest because the toric geometry of the central fiber (which is a toric variety) can often yield insights about the geometry of the general fiber (which is isomorphic to the original variety $X$).
-Tropical geometry and the theory of Newton-Okounkov bodies are two methods which can produce toric degenerations, and in 2016, Kaveh and Manon showed that the two are related.
-Specifically, they showed that a toric degeneration corresponding to a maximal-dimensional prime cone in the tropicalization of $X$, with central fiber $X_0$, can also be realized as one associated to a certain full-rank valuation (with one-dimensional leaves), with Newton-Okounkov body equal to the polytope of $X_0$.
-The first main result of this paper gives two explicit geometric maps between the Newton-Okounkov bodies corresponding to two maximal-dimensional prime cones in the tropicalization of $X$ which are \emph{adjacent}, i.e., share a codimension-1 facet.
-The two maps, the ``shift'' and the ``flip'' maps, have desirable properties: for example, they act as the identity along the shared codimension-1 facet in a suitable sense.
-We call this a ``wall-crossing phenomenon for Newton-Okounkov bodies''.
-The second set of results of this paper deals with an ``algebraic'' wall-crossing map.
-First, under a technical condition, we produce a natural ``algebraic wall-crossing'' map on the underlying value semigroups (of the corresponding valuations).
-We then produce an example showing that this algebraic wall-crossing need not arise as the restriction of either of the geometric wall-crossing maps.
-Finally, in the case of the tropical Grassmannian of 2-planes in $\mathbb{C}^m$, we prove that the algebraic wall-crossing map is the restriction of the geometric ``flip'' map.
-In an Appendix by Nathan Ilten, he explains how the geometric wall-crossing phenomenon can also be derived from the perspective of complexity-one $T$-varieties; Ilten also explains the connection to the ``combinatorial mutations'' studied by Akhtar, Coates, Galkin, and Kasprzyk.
+Tropical geometry and the theory of Newton-Okounkov bodies are two methods which produce toric degenerations of an irreducible complex projective variety.
+Kaveh-Manon showed that the two are related.
+We give geometric maps between the Newton-Okounkov bodies corresponding to two adjacent maximal-dimensional prime cones in the tropicalization of $X$.
+Under a technical condition, we produce a natural ``algebraic wall-crossing'' map on the underlying value semigroups (of the corresponding valuations).
+In the case of the tropical Grassmannian $Gr(2,m)$, we prove that the algebraic wall-crossing map is the restriction of a geometric map.
+In an Appendix by Nathan Ilten, he explains how the geometric wall-crossing phenomenon can also be derived from the perspective of complexity-one $T$-varieties; Ilten also explains the connection to the ``combinatorial mutations'' studied by Akhtar-Coates-Galkin-Kasprzyk.